A common form is a contestant who does extremely well in the main game, but loses the Bonus Round.

 Season 1's "Sometimes You Hear the Bullet" has Hawkeye visited by his old friend Tommy Gillis, who's serving on the front lines and writing a book about his experiences.
 The episode climaxes with Gillis - who'd ended his visit and rejoined his unit - brought in as a casualty after getting shot, then dying on Hawkeye's operating table.

-"Yessir, That's Our Baby" involves the 4077th staff struggling to secure a Stateside adoption for an abandoned infant, after discovering that that its being of mixed race (it was sired by an American G.I. with a Korean peasant woman) will condemn it to life as an impoverished, enslaved outcast in Korean society.
+"Yessir, That's Our Baby" involves the 4077th staff struggling to secure a Stateside adoption for an abandoned infant, after discovering that that her being of mixed race (American G.I. father, Korean mother) will condemn her to life as an impoverished, enslaved outcast in Korean society.
 Their inability to get around Army bureaucracy finally forces them to leave the child in the care of a nearby monastery, where she'll be shielded from the locals and might have a chance to leave Korea...in 15 or 20 years.

-In "Preventive Medicine", Hawkeye removes a healthy appendix of a colonel to try to stop causalities from coming in.
-Obviously, it fails miserably, and Hawk violates the most precious code of doctors, the Hippocratic, for nothing.
+In "Preventive Medicine", Hawkeye removes a healthy appendix of a careless colonel to try to stop causalities from coming in.
+Obviously, it fails miserably, and Hawk violates the most precious code of doctors, the Hippocratic Oath, for nothing.

 The season two finale, "Twilight," ends with Caitlin Todd getting her brains splattered over the landscape (and some on a co-workers face) by a high-powered sniper rifle, in mid sentence no less.
 "I thought I'd die before I ever heard—"